ihatov08/devin-practice/README.md

   -d postgres
 ```

-Run npm run dev.
+Run pnpm dev.
 The app will be available at http://localhost:3000.